sorin-bolos/schrodingers-cat/readme.md

 ### Installing the server

 Open a command prompt in an environment that has to Python 3.7 installed.

 Run `pip install qiskit` to install Qiskit

 Run `pip install flask` to install Flask

-Run `pip install flask_restfull` to install Flask Restfull Run `pip install flask_cors` to install Flas Cors
+Run `pip install flask_restfull` to install Flask Restfull

+Run `pip install flask_cors` to install Flas Cors

-Navigate to the working folder
+Navigate to the working folder.
 Run `python backend/schrody_server.py` to start the server.
 This will launch the server on "http://localhost:5000".
 Make sure the port is open.

 ### Run the client
 Open a command prompt and navigate to the main working folder.

 Run `npm start`

 The game should start in a new browser tab